|

 Hiltzik (see below) claims that Lisa, Mac's predecessor, was almost finished

-by the time Jobs first visited PARC.
+by the time Jobs first visited PARC, though it's often claimed that he

 - IBM for the IBM mainframe, and for the IBM PC which unfortunately killed off